 Pay attention.
 Live in the moment and don't worry about the multitude of other chores that may be hanging over your head.

-Don't worry about detours.
 A big part of caregiving is meeting the ever changing circumstances, from a fall in the tub to a trip to the emergency room.
 If your plans get smashed let it go, because tomorrow will be another day!